Whether you’re into 3-star, 4-star or even 5-star camping, there are camping adventures waiting for you in France.

 In an increasingly noisy world, finding the time to switch off can be difficult.
 Studies have shown that we are becoming increasingly disconnected from our wild sides, and that our mental and physical health is being affected by increasingly sedentary lifestyles.

 Research shows that one of the best ways to overcome this is to simply spend time in nature – and camping offers the perfect opportunity to do just that.
 So, what’s the answer?
-Simply pitch up your tent, switch off your phone and tune in to nature.
+Simply pitch up your tent or book your chalet, switch off your phone and tune in to nature.

 1. Côte de Granite Rose, Brittany